sammko/gloryctl/README.md

 This is the main configuration command.
 It uses the big (519 octet) report, but not in its entirety, only the first 131 octets are in use.
 So again, the host selects a command using report 5: `send_feature_report([5, 17, 0, 0, 0, 0])` and then either reads report 4 or writes it.
+(In reality, when writing, sending the short feature report is not necessary, as the firmware can figure out where the write is supposed to go based on the contents of the buffer.
+It is obviously needed for reading though.)

 A buffer similar to this might be returned by the mouse.

 	04 11 00 00 00 00 06 00 64 06 04 23 f2 04 05 05
 	05 06 06 07 07 00 00 00 00 00 00 00 00 c0 00 c0